revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 - The word poly means many and morphs means forms, so polymorphism means many forms.
 - It's an ability of an object to exhibit more than one form

-For example: A man at the same time is a father, a husband, an employee.
-So, the same person possesses different behavior in different situations.
-This is called polymorphism.
+For example: A man at the same time is a father, a husband, an employee.So, the same person possesses different behavior in different situations.This is called polymorphism.

 </blockquote>
 </details>

 ---

-5. What is method overloading?
+5.What is method overloading?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)